hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 For evaluation tasks that require training, a shallow downstream model will be learned with no fine-tuning of participant models.

-For the following kinds of tasks, we will use only embedding distance (no learning):
+For some kinds of tasks, we will use only embedding distance (i.e., no learning).

-* Ranking tasks.
-* Just-noticeable-difference (JND) tasks.

 <p></p>
 ## Open Tasks